joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 1. Log in to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal")
 2. Click on **Azure Active Directory**
-3. In the Overview pane, **copy** the **Tenant ID** and save this for the next step
+3. In the Overview pane, **copy** the **Tenant ID** and save this for the next step.

 ##### Grant Azure VPN Client permisisons

-Now we need to grant the Azure VPN application, permissions.
+Now we need to grant the Azure VPN application permissions.

  1. Log in to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal")
  2. Open a new window and type in and press Enter: